wsyCUHK/SACCT/README.md

 ## Introduction
 This is the implementations related to our paper

-S. Wang, S. Bi and Y. -J. A. Zhang, "Deep Reinforcement Learning with Communication Transformer for Adaptive Live Streaming in Wireless Edge Networks," in IEEE Journal on Selected Areas in Communications, doi: 10.1109/JSAC.2021.3126062.
+S. Wang, S. Bi and Y. -J. A. Zhang, "Deep Reinforcement Learning With Communication Transformer for Adaptive Live Streaming in Wireless Edge Networks," in IEEE Journal on Selected Areas in Communications, vol. 40, no. 1, pp. 308-322, Jan.
+2022, doi: 10.1109/JSAC.2021.3126062.

 ## Requirements and Installation
 We recommended the following dependencies.